pjaselin/Cubist/docs/index.rst

 Max Kuhn for developing the R package on which this is based

 Besides the value of this work, this project has also served as a practical means of learning over the past few years:

+Beyond the value to end users in this effort, this project has been useful in:

+- Learning Python packaging
+- Shoring up understanding of pytest/coverage, CI/CD with GitHub Actions
+- Learning Sphinx, restructured Markdown, pre-commit, mypy

 - Python packaging (cibuildwheel)
 - CI/CD via GitHub Actions